Dates Available

 What you can do next

 Ready for more?
 So are we!
-Try our Advanced Pattern Cutting course next to continue building on your skills or explore some of our other Draping on the Stand and Clothes Making courses.
+Try our Advanced Pattern Cutting course next to continue building on your skills or explore some of our Draping on the Stand to take your pattern cutting from 2D to 3D.
 Continue your journey with us in a variety of engaging courses on offer all the way up to a full BA (Hons) in Fashion Design.
 Visit www.morleycollege.ac.uk today for more inspiration and information!